vanttec/vanttec_documentation/source/usv/usv_software/usv_software_localization.rst

    (Enable Port C for RTK)

-If using RTK and have a measurement of the lever arms of < 0.01 m.
-Then activate Port C.
+Enable Port C when using RTK with lever arm measurements of < 0.01 m precision.

 .. note::
-    RTK can provide an accuracy of 0.02 m if the `Solution Computed for Position` is `RTK Integer`.
-Without it the `Solution Computed for Position` will be SBAS or Differential which gives an accuracy of 1 m.
+    RTK provides 0.02 m accuracy with 'RTK Integer' Solution Computed for Position.
+SBAS or Differential solutions provide 1 m accuracy.
 ..

 Alignment & Lever Arms
 ######################